SpikeCLIP: A Contrastive Language-Image Pretrained Spiking Neural Network: Conclusion and Future Work

-We found it hard to train SNNs for multimodal tasks directly due to the challenge of integrating linguistic and visual features into a unified representation through spike trains.
-To circumvent this obstacle, we suggested a two-step training recipe: an initial phase of pre-training for cross-modal alignment via knowledge distillation, followed by dual-loss fine-tuning using surrogate gradients.
-A readout mechanism was proposed to interpret the states of SNNs for enabling knowledge distillation from ANNs, and a regularization term was introduced to preserve the generalization capacity attained during the pre-training phase.
-Through extensive experimentation on $6$ image classification datasets, we demonstrated that the SNNs trained with the proposed method can match the performance of their ANN counterparts in multimodal classification tasks and exhibit zero-shot learning capabilities.
+\textbf{Conclusion} \quad We found it hard to train SNNs for multimodal tasks directly due to the challenge of integrating linguistic and visual features into a unified representation through spike trains.
+To circumvent this obstacle, we suggested a two-step training recipe: an initial phase of pre-training for cross-modal alignment via knowledge distillation, followed by dual-loss fine-tuning using surrogate gradients. {

+A readout mechanism was proposed to interpret the states of SNNs to enable knowledge distillation from ANNs, and a regularization term was introduced to preserve the generalization capacity attained during the pre-training phase. } Through extensive experimentation on $6$ image classification datasets, we demonstrated that the SNNs trained with the proposed method can match the performance of their ANN counterparts in multimodal classification tasks and exhibit zero-shot learning capabilities.